trevorfush/SATUS/README.md

-# SATUS - The Origin Code
+# SATUS - The Origin
 ## Simulating Absorption in Tissues Using Statistics (SATUS) for BLOCH Quantum Imaging Solutions